pistaa/capacitor-jailbreak-root-detection/README.md

 # @evehr/capacitor-jailbreak-root-detection

 Jailbreak Root detection plugin for capacitor.
+Supports Capacior 5 and 6. a clone of @evehr/capacitor-jailbreak-root-detection repository.

 ## Install